Jason247Miller/Ascend/README.md

 6. Insert a Journal entry to track any challenges or downfalls.
 The user can review these later and write how they were able to overcome these challenges.
 7. Use logic to make a difficult decision.
-  * User will be asked to enter each thing they are having difficulty deciding between. ex.) a list of universities to attend
+  * User will be asked to enter each thing they are having difficulty deciding between.
   * User will be asked to list the pros and cons of each.
   * User will be asked to rank from 1 to 10 how much they value each pro for each option.
   * A value will be computed to determine the best option based on what the user values most.